Force Research Unit

 The Force Research Unit (FRU) was a covert military intelligence unit of the British Army's Intelligence Corps.
 It was established in 1980 during the Troubles to obtain intelligence from terrorist organisations in Northern Ireland by recruiting and running agents and informants.
 From 1987 to 1991, it was commanded by Gordon Kerr.
-The FRU was renamed to the Joint Support Group (JSG) following the Stevens Inquiries into allegations of collusion between the security forces and Protestant paramilitary groups.
+The FRU was renamed the Joint Support Group (JSG) following the Stevens Inquiries into allegations of collusion between the security forces and Protestant paramilitary groups.
 The FRU was found to have colluded with loyalist paramilitaries by the Stevens Inquiries.
 This has been confirmed by some former members of the unit.

 Overview

 Although the exact size of the unit was classified, former FRU operator Martin Ingram revealed in an interview that it consisted of 42 agent handlers and 26 support staff in the late 1980s.
 According to Ingram, their locations and staffing levels were: